aosabook/500lines/pedometer/chapter.md

 Finally, if the user does not wish to provide any information, we can take the average of 70 cm and 78 cm and set the stride length to 74 cm.

 TODO: Do I need to add references for multipliers and averages above?
 Can we just say some basic research turned up these numbers, but we're free to change them if more accurate ones are uncovered?

+TODO: Start again HERE!
+TODO: A common programming problem is handling optional information.
+Talk about how we handle it here.
+Maybe draw another graph of how we handle it?

 All of this information is related to the user, so it makes sense to include it in a User class.